jamonholmgren/qub/README.md

 A few years ago, I was talking about rebuilding my website in something different, just for a fun challenge, and my friend Mark Villacampa said ["do it in BASIC you coward!"](https://twitter.com/MarkVillacampa/status/1594426506754801664).
 I took on the challenge and built [jamon.dev](https://jamon.dev) in QB64.

 Once I had a working website, I realized that I wanted to make it easier for other people to build websites in QB64, so I started building Qub, aided by [@knewter](https://github.com/knewter) who is another QBasic fan from way back.

+Qub is not particularly important to modern technology in the grand scheme of things, but it's been a blast to work on.
+I hope you enjoy it!

 ## TODO